She was constantly shouting questions at him:

 A fitting sentiment for a dad who relished endless ways to embarrass his already embarrassed daughters, but was this poultry speech his…

-swan song: a final gesture or effort given before death or retirement.
+swan song: a final effort given before death or retirement

 Out of all the animal phrases so far mentioned this one has been around the longest, stretching back to the classics.